tytydraco/yessleep/out/I_quit_my_job_at_the_funeral_home_after_an_embalming_went_horribly_wrong.md

 "Ooooh tough crowd I see!
 Well, have you heard the one about the priest, the rabbi, and the grizzly bear?"
 The corpse continued on from outside.

 "Jesus Christ, I don't know what's going on... but was his standup this bad?"
-I asked?
+I asked.

 "Hey, I never said he was good" John replied, wincing as he grabbed his leg.